Tieske/DarkSideSync/readme.txt

 Negative
 ========
 UDP packets require quite some overhead.
-So if utmost performance is required, this might not be the best solution
+So if utmost performance is required, this might not be the best solution if you don't want to revert to polling

 Positive
 ========
 It is very generic.
 Its not bound to luasockets, any other network library supporting UDP will do.
 Cross platform, it supports Unix and Windows.
+And if all else fails it supports just polling.

 Linking
 =======